johnvenkiah/CI_PP5_John_Venkiah/docs/testing/TESTING.md

 *As a user, I can add a product to my cart by clicking ’Add to Cart’ from the product detail page so that I can purchase the product*

-This user story is already tested and displayed in user story 12, and passed too.
+This user story is already tested and displayed in [Testing of user story 12](#testing-of-user-story-12), and passed too.

 - **Conclusion, User story 13 - tests passed**